Editorial Guidelines

 1. 1

 Research.
 The author identifies what the reader is actually trying to do — a specific anniversary, a specific gift-giving moment, a specific relationship question.
-We start from real questions couples have asked us through customer support, social media, and order forms over the past two years (we've shipped books for 5,000+ couples), not keyword research.
+We start from real questions couples have asked us through customer support, social media, and order forms, not keyword research.

 2. 2